Welcome to the Food Rescue Partnership – a Quad Cities coalition that promotes rescuing food for its best possible use.

 Hunger does not affect one type of person or one geographic location.
 Young or old.
 Rural or urban.
 Hunger affects 1 in 7 people throughout the United States.
 In our area alone, the River Bend Foodbank and its member agencies serve more than 16,500 men, women, and children each week according to the 2014 Hunger in America study.
-You can learn more about local hunger from the River Bend Foodbank’s Local Hunger page and through Feeding America’s Map the Meal Gap project.
+You can learn more about local hunger from the River Bend Foodbank’s Who We Serve page and through Feeding America’s Map the Meal Gap project.